darktable-org/dtdocs/content/darkroom/masking-and-blending/masks/refinement-controls.md

 3. The third image shows the effect of adjusting the feathering radius, mask opacity and mask contrast, leading to a well matched mask with little effort.
 In this example the feathering radius has been adjusted to 50 and a blur radius of 5 was chosen to smooth the mask to some degree.
 The mask opacity and mask contrast have been increased to 0.3 and 0.5, respectively.
 4. The final image above shows the end result, where the color enhancement (via the [_color contrast_](../../../module-reference/processing-modules/color-contrast.md) module) is restricted to only the lion sculpture.

-Mask feathering works particularly well in this example because the sculpture is well separated from the blurry background.
+Mask feathering works particularly well in this example because the sculpture is well separated from the out-of-focus background.
 The distinct edge at the border of the sculpture guides the feathering mask adjustment to match the shape of the sculpture.